Freq. Asked Questions

 Does Zion have outreach ministries to the community?

 Yes.
 Zion has a food pantry; a ministry that provides a wide variety of clothing for adults and children called Katie’s closet; and a Eucharistic ministry that takes the body and blood of Christ to members of Zion who are shut-ins, home-bound, hospitalized, or residents of nursing homes.
-Zion is also one of 16 churches in Indiana County that come together to provide temporary housing and meals for homeless families in the community’s Family Promise program.
 Zion is also a key player in the community’s Back to School Bash.

 What if I want to be baptized?

 As a Lutheran Congregation, we baptize people of all ages: from infants to senior citizens and all in between.
-If you want to be baptized or you want your child to be baptized, contact Pastor Jane.
+If you want to be baptized or you want your child to be baptized, contact the Church office.

 How do I become a member?

-If you have been coming to worship regularly and want to become a member, mark it on the sign-in card that are at the ends of the pew or contact Pastor Jane.
+If you have been coming to worship regularly and want to become a member, mark it on the sign-in card that are at the ends of the pew or contact the church office.

 Does Zion have a parsonage?

 The house next to the Church on 6th street used to be our parsonage.
 It is now used for church activities and is called the Luther Haus.